 The end piece of hook-and-loop on the cuff may stick out a bit on riders with narrow wrists, but it's not a problem and should fit under most riding gloves.

-Firstgear's description of the Rainier TPG venting system calls it the "Max-Flow" vent system, with a claimed 10" intake vents in front (~25.5 cm) and 12Ē exhaust vents in the rear (~30 cm).
+Firstgear's description of the Rainier TPG venting system calls it the "Max-Flow" vent system, with a claimed 10" intake vents in front (~25.5 cm) and 12” exhaust vents in the rear (~30 cm).

 Firstgear is apparently counting the entire zipper and covering flap length, but the zipper pull (dual on the rear) takes up some room.

 Here are photos of the vents -- the first photo shows the upper vent on the left-hand side and the second photo shows the back vents:

 The cords are attached to the inner vertical section of the zipper, so when the cord is pulled and secured with a spring-loaded keeper, the vent in the front stays open, more or less.

 So to keep the vents open, the jacket must be opened, the liner has to be unzipped, the cord must be pulled with one hand while the keeper si squeezed with the other and then the cord can be secured in the keeper.

 The system works, after a fashion, but seems complicated to me, and it doesn't really hold the vents open that well.
 The back vents do not have this "Max-Flow" system to keep them open.

 But I have played with opening and closing the vents without using the keeper system, and they are located in such a way that they don't seem to scoop in much air.

 This is a problem with many jackets.
-But this is one of the areas where the Joe Rocket Ballistic 7.0 definitely out-classed the Firstgear TPG Rainier in the air flow department, in my opinion.
+But this is one of the areas where the Joe Rocket Ballistic 7.0 jacket (review) definitely out-classed the Firstgear TPG Rainier in the air flow department, in my opinion.

 The Ballistic 7.0 has an interesting solution to this problem: the flaps that cover the zippers can be folded over and they have hook-and-loop arrangement that allows them to create virtual air scoops to direct the air into the jacket.